SenSudi/EE-629-IoT/Readme.md

-## Internet of Things
+# Internet of Things:

-### A comprehensive log of topics covered in IoT class, as well as their implementation.
+# A comprehensive log of topics covered in IoT class, as well as their implementation.

 ## Branches created for the subtopics: